lxc/incus-os/doc/reference/security.md

-# Secure Boot details
+# System security
-This document outlines how IncusOS utilizes Secure Boot.
-A basic understanding of Secure Boot concepts and how a TPM works is assumed.
+IncusOS actively relies on both UEFI Secure Boot and TPM for its boot security and encryption.

 ## Assumptions